 Here are 6 easy tips to start RIGHT NOW.

-- Drink water.
-(I just poured a glass for myself!)
-Many of us forget to drink enough, and this can lead to thinking we are hungry, when we are thirsty.
+- Drink water: Many of us forget to drink enough, and this can lead to thinking we are hungry, when we are thirsty.
 Reset your hunger hormones by replenishing the fluids your body needs.